7 Key Email Marketing Trends (2022-2024)

 Besides more sales, data suggests that segmentation can boost engagement too.

 An industry study by MailChimp found that segmented campaigns lead to an average of 14% greater open rates and 100% greater clickthrough rates.

 Industry studies show that segmentation can help boost opens and clicks.

-Search traffic for the term "Email Octopus" continues to trend upwards.
+Search traffic for the term "Email Octopus" has grown 177% in five years.

 4. More niche ESPs emerge

 Search traffic for "ESP Substack" is taking off (up 1,720% in two years).

 Email subscribers aren't the only ones demanding personalization.

 This trend has also made its way to ESPs themselves.